jfrog/artifactory-docker-examples/kubernetes/README.md

 Now just point your browser to **http://59.156.13.6/artifactory/** or **https://59.156.13.6/artifactory/**

 #### Minikube
 You need to use the Minikube's IP with the assigned port like `192.168.99.100`.
 You can get the Minikube IP with the command `minikube ip`.
-The assigned ports can be seen in the output of `kubectl get services` as seen above.
+The assigned minikube ports can be seen in the output of `kubectl get services` as seen above (port 30002 -> 80 and port 32600 -> 443).

 Now point your browser to **http://192.168.99.100:30002/artifactory/** or **https://192.168.99.100:32600/artifactory/**

 **NOTE**: When using `https`, you might need to confirm trusting the certificate and that will redirect you back to https://192.168.99.100/artifactory, resulting in an error.
-Just put the port 32600 again in the URL, refresh your page, and Artifactory should now load properly.
+Just put the port **32600** again in the URL, refresh your page, and Artifactory should now load properly.